homeall/cloudflared/README.md

 :sparkle: I am using GitHub actions weekly where it will update cloudflared binary in order to keep up to date the docker image and the package.

+:mens: You will find in readme page how to use the commands with images.

 :eight_pointed_black_star: It is useful for setting up together with :copyright: [PiHole](https://github.com/pi-hole/pi-hole).